Acquired

 Qidwah

 Ard Al Zaafaran Qidwah is an Eau de Parfum launched in 2021.
-Qidwah opens with Lemon, Orange, and Bergamot, settles into a heart of Rose, Jasmine, Saffron, and Orange Blossom, and dries down to a base of Vanilla, Patchouli, Sandalwood, and Amber.
+Qidwah opens with Bergamot, Lemon, and Orange, settles into a heart of Orange Blossom, Rose, Jasmine, and Cardamom, and dries down to a base of Cashmere Wood, Musk, Amber, and Sandalwood.
 Ard Al Zaafaran's Qidwah carries an Acquired verdict, a rose-led wear.

 A budget rose-vanilla EDP in the Roses Vanille lane, leaning a touch spicier and woodier than the Mancera with the same dominant rose-and-vanilla heart that defines the genre.